markfinger/python-webpack/README.md

 ### MANIFEST_SETTINGS

-A dictionary of values that are used to override to python-webpack's settings when generating the manifest.
+A dictionary of values that are used during manifest generation to override python-webpack's settings.

 Default:
 ```python